asciidisco/light/INSTALL.md

 * Enable ssh in the advanced menu so you can remotely shell into the device.

 Reboot again, then login with the default credentials and change the default password.
 Configure wifi if desired.
 I use wireless protected setup to do this.
-Press the button on your router, then execute: `wpa_cli wps_pbc` from your shell prompt.
+Press the button on your router, then execute:
+* `wpa_cli wps_pbc`

 With a network connection established, let's get the basics updated, upgraded, and installed:
 * `sudo apt-get update`
 * `sudo apt-get upgrade`
 * `sudo apt-get install git-core ntp`

-And upgrade the firmware of your Raspberry Pi with `sudo rpi-update`
+And upgrade the firmware of your Raspberry Pi with
+* `sudo rpi-update`

 Ok, we are ready to install node.js:
 * `mkdir ~/dev`